guessthegame/guessthegame-backend/documentation/random-screenshot-mechanism.md

 If a user sees a screenshot that is already in the array, the item is moved to the end of the array.
 For example, given array [42,84,65], if user sees screenshot 42, the array should be transformed to: [84,65,42]

-There is a max of 300 entries (~2kb data).
-If
+## Get Random Screenshot Mechanism

-# Get Random Screenshot Mechanism
+When the client ask for a random screenshot, it sends its latest unsolved screenshots array

-When the client ask for a random screenshot, it sends its latest unsolved screenshots array.
+The backend search for an unsolved screenshot, excluding the screenshots from the latest unsolved screenshots array.

-The backend then search an unsolved screenshot not in the array.
+If the result is null, search again but this time excluding only the last one seen (last id of the exclude array).

-If the result is null, it returns the oldest unsolved screenshot of the array.
+If the result is still null, that means the only unsolved screenshot is the last one of the array: return that one.